infinit/elle/README.md

 at the BIGNUM level because some of the functions introduce entroy, the ones related to BN_generate_prime_ex() for instance.

-Finally a set of functions for deducing a private/public key from a PRNG seed in a deterministic way is provided for every asymmetric cryptosystem, such as RSA.
+Finally a set of functions for deducing a private/public key from a PRNG state in a deterministic way is provided for every asymmetric cryptosystem, such as RSA.